 WinBook XP5

-The WinBook XP5 is a Pentium-based laptop, released in October 1995.
+The WinBook XP5 is a Pentium-based laptop that was released in October 1995.
 It shared largely the same external design as the 486-based WinBook XP.
 Besides the newer processors, the XP5 also had improved LCD options, updated graphics, and more.
 Like the XP, the XP5 was manufactured for WinBook by ASE Technologies in Taiwan (The model number ANL-5 on the bottom label on the XP5 comes from ASE).
 However, unlike later WinBooks, the XP5 is an original design.

 The specsheet has a reference to an "XP5 Plus" that had a different video chip than the regular XP5.
 As far as I know, no XP5s are labelled as an "XP5 Plus", but there were two separate model numbers - ANL-5 and ANL-5P.
 I suspect the ANL-5P is probably the XP5 Plus.